Code of Conduct International Student Higher Education

 3.3

-The educational institution only hires agents with extensive knowledge of the Dutch higher education system needed to provide information and to recruit.
-The educational institution shall ensure that its agent has access to current and adequate information about the institution's educational programmes.
+The education institution only hires agents with extensive knowledge of the Dutch higher education system needed to provide information and to recruit.
+The education institution shall ensure that its agent has access to current and adequate information about the institution's education programmes.

 3.4